KwachOjunga/alx-system_engineering-devops/0x00-shell_basics/README.md

 File-12 shows a particular file type
 File-13 create a symbolic link to /bin/ls
-File -10 allows one to go back to the previous directory
+File -10 allows one to go back to the previous directory File-14 copies html files from current directory to parent directory and updates existing ones